 WESTPAC SHAREHOLDER CLASS ACTION

-Phi Finney McDonald acts for the Representative Applicant in a class action commenced in the Federal Court of Australia against ASX-listed Westpac Banking Corporation (WBC.AX) (Westpac).
+Phi Finney McDonald acts for the representative applicant in a class action against ASX-listed Westpac Banking Corporation (Westpac) commenced in the Federal Court of Australia.

-The claim is brought on behalf of investors who acquired shares on the Australian Securities Exchange and the New Zealand Stock Exchange, as well as American Depository Receipts traded on the New York Stock Exchange, between 16 December 2013 to 19 November 2019 (inclusive) (Claim Period).
-The class action is being funded by Woodsford Litigation Funding (Woodsford).
+The claim is brought on behalf of investors (group members) who acquired shares traded on the Australian Securities Exchange (ASX) and the New Zealand Stock Exchange, American Depository Receipts (ADRs) traded on the New York Stock Exchange, and long exposure equity swaps, between 16 December 2013 to 19 November 2019 (inclusive) (Claim Period).
+The class action is funded by Woodsford Litigation Funding (Woodsford).

 If you acquired Westpac securities between 16 December 2013 and 19 November 2019 (inclusive), please email email@example.com to register and obtain more information about the class action.

 On 20 November 2019, it was announced that the Australian Transaction Reports and Analysis Centre (AUSTRAC) had commenced civil proceedings against Westpac in relation to a substantial number of serious contraventions of the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (AML/CTF Act).
-This included failing to:
+These contraventions included failing to:

 - conduct risk proscribed assessments of correspondent bank relationships to identify money laundering and crime financing (ML/TF) risk;